Clarifai/module-gallery/README.md

 ![Clarifai logo](https://www.clarifai.com/hs-fs/hubfs/logo/Clarifai/clarifai-740x150.png?width=240)

-# Clarifai App Model Gallery
+# Clarifai App Module Gallery

 This is a test streamlit app with  the official Clarifai Python utilities.
 This repo includes higher level convencience classes, functions, and scripts to make using our [API](https://docs.clarifai.com) easier.
 This is built on top of the [Clarifai Python gRPC Client](https://github.com/Clarifai/clarifai-python-grpc).